AAAI-DISIM-UnivAQ/docker-iCub-gzweb/README.md

 # docker-iCub-gzweb
-SDF Models for simulation of the iCub humanoid robot in Gazebo/Gzweb WebGL GUI
+SDF Models for simulation of the iCub humanoid robot in Gazebo/Gzweb WebGL GUI in a docker container